Cippo95/nvidia-fan-control/README.md

 ```

 Depending on how your distribution packages X11 you might have to setuid /usr/lib/Xorg.wrap as well.
-You can do so by running:
+You can do so by running in a terminal:
 `sudo chmod u+s /usr/lib/Xorg.wrap`

-PS: this section is adapted from [nvfancontrol](https://github.com/foucault/nvfancontrol/tree/master) guide, I didn't have to do this while using **lightdm** as desktop manager.
-Now I don't use a desktop manager and I need the `Xwrapper.config` file in order to execute this software (as any fan control utility).

 ### Enable Coolbits for fan control
 You need to enable coolbits with value of 4, you have multiple ways of doing this:
 - You can execute `sudo nvidia-xconfig --cool-bits=4` and it will change your `xorg.conf`.
 - You can manually modify the `xorg.conf` [(arch wiki tips)](https://wiki.archlinux.org/title/NVIDIA/Tips_and_tricks#Enabling_overclocking).

-### Dependencies
+### Dependencies to compile the binaries

-While compiling the source code yourself you may need some dependency, it should become clear what you need trying to compile it (it should complain about the libraries that you need).
+I don't have the exact list but while compiling the source code yourself the compiler should complain about the libraries that it lacks.
+You should be able to install them, just pay attention to the fact that the exact packages names depend on your package manager (apt, dnf, pacman etc. have different names for the same library packages).

 ## Usage
+> Work in progress: I want to better explain the usage with different commands, I may even do more scripts and even separate them with different branches

 It could be tricky for the newbie, but you need to:
 1. Modify `nvidia-fan-curve.sh` so it can find `nv-control-core-temperature` and `nv-control-fan`, or put the binaries on your $PATH (I have it in my `~/.local/bin` folder);